S4nfs/Laravel8/README.md

 <br>
 <br>

-# Concepts of MVC and Laravel 8
+# Concepts of MVC Architecture and Laravel 8

 ## Create a new Laravel Project (First-Time)